Coronavirus – COVID-19

 When will the libraries fully re-open?

-Until then we will run a ‘Click and Collect’ service and have a continuous emphasis on the virtual library.
-We provide access to the Library’s extensive range of digital resources and online services to support your virtual learning, teaching and research.
+We continue to offer a ‘Click and Collect’ service and have a continuous emphasis on the virtual library.
+We provide access to an extensive range of digital resources and online services to support your virtual learning, teaching and research.

 Can I still study in the Library?